 OnePlus fans and wearable enthusiasts have been clamoring for a OnePlus smartwatch ever since rumors of such a device first popped up years ago.
 After dipping its toe in the water with the limited-release OnePlus Band, the company follows up with its first globally available smartwatch, the aptly named OnePlus Watch.
 OnePlus makes some lofty promises here, but does it deliver in an increasingly competitive space?
 Here’s everything you need to know.

 Our verdict: OnePlus Watch review

 OnePlus Watch at a glance

-The highly anticipated OnePlus Watch launched alongside the OnePlus 9 series earlier this year.
+The highly anticipated OnePlus Watch launched alongside the OnePlus 9 series.
 It’s technically the company’s second entry into the wearable space and follows the OnePlus Band.
 However, it is the first smartwatch from OnePlus and sees a far wider release than the fitness tracker.
 The OnePlus Watch is available in the US and various European markets this time, along with India, China, and other Asian countries.

 On paper, the OnePlus Watch ticks all the right boxes.
 It offers all the features you’d expect from a smartwatch with a focus on fitness, including heart rate tracking and SpO2 monitoring, and comes with other sensors like a barometer and compass.
 You can take advantage of up to 110 fitness modes, with the caveat that most will be available with upcoming software updates.
 The watch also has an IP68 rating for dust and water resistance.

 OnePlus aims to deliver on a couple of key factors that make for an excellent smartwatch — affordability and battery life.
 OnePlus claims a 14-day battery life, and it is certainly one of the cheapest smartwatches you can get right now, considering everything it brings to the table.